chumido98/chumido-digital-garden/src/site/notes/chumido-digital-garden/Second Page.md

 {"dg-publish":true,"permalink":"/chumido-digital-garden/second-page/"}
 ---

-This is my second page
+## This is my second page
+Hi there